top of page

 Scatterable Landmine Detection Research

-Applying our methods and technology to detect and remediate PFM-1 mines in post-conflict developing nations has the potential to save thousands of lives and significantly reduce the cost and time of mine detection, improve safety of operators and stimulate economic development in these regions.
+Our goal is the that this technology will aid demining teams in contaminated areas to help save thousands of lives and significantly reduce the cost and time of mine detection, improve safety of operators, and stimulate economic development in these regions.

 Figure 4.
 (Baur et al. 2020)